sawsenFattahi/sw-async-logger/README.md

 You can manually log messages using the Logger class:

-import { Logger, LogLevel } from "sw-async-logger";
+import { Logger, LogLevel } from "perf-async-logger";

 Logger.log(LogLevel.INFO, "This is an info message");
 Logger.log(LogLevel.ERROR, "Something went wrong!");